Smallest quantum codes for amplitude damping noise

 The family of $[2^k(t+1)-1,k]$ qubit codes defined in Eq.~\eqref{eq:codewords} is thus optimal for $k=1$. \end{lemma} A more general noise-adapted Hamming bound for the case of qudit ($d \geq 2$) amplitude-damping noise is stated and proven in Section D.2 of the supplementary material and Eq. \eqref{eq:ad_hamming_qubit} is obtained as a special case.
 Proof of optimality of the family of $[2t+1, 1]$ codes can be found in Section D.3 of the supplementary material.

 \textit{Conclusions.} We have demonstrated the existence of a $3$-qubit code that can correct for first-order amplitude-damping noise, by going beyond the current framework of approximate quantum error correction.
-Specifically, this code works by grouping the set of correctable errors in such a way that distinct error subsets can be distinguished by unique projective measurements.
+This code works by grouping the set of correctable errors in such a way that distinct error subsets can be distinguished by unique projective measurements.
 The non-unitary action of the errors makes the recovery protocol probabilistic, but we show that this protocol can be implemented with a finite probability of success.
+Notably, our $3$-qubit code has now been successfully implemented in an IBMQ processor with break-even performance, thus marking the first demonstration of noise-adapted quantum error correction on a publicly accessible quantum hardware~\cite{Vismay_2026}.

-Our generalized AQEC conditions lead to a family of quantum codes that encode logical states into permutation invariant states with different excitation numbers.
+Our generalized PQEC conditions lead to a family of quantum codes that encode logical states into permutation invariant states with different excitation numbers.
 These codes exhibit superior performance against AD noise compared to all existing quantum codes in terms of entanglement fidelity.
 Our approach also enables us to write down a noise-adapted quantum Hamming bound that is tailored for AD noise.

-The alternate recipe for AQEC presented here can be used to find efficient quantum codes when the dominant noise process of the hardware is known and has a non-unitary structure.
+The PQEC framework presented here can be used to find efficient quantum codes when the dominant noise process of the hardware is known and has a non-unitary structure.
 An immediate line of investigation would be to find efficient noise-adapted quantum codes for other physically motivated non-unitary noise processes, such as photon loss and generalized AD noise.
-Unlike the known noise-adapted quantum codes for AD noise~\cite{Leung, dutta2024}, the codes presented here do not have any stabilizer structure, and hence fall under the family of non-additive codes.
+Unlike other noise-adapted quantum codes for AD noise~\cite{Leung, dutta2024}, the codes presented here do not have any stabilizer structure, and hence fall under the family of non-additive codes.

 Investigating fault tolerance aspects of such families of codes is another interesting direction for future research.
+Our construction of a universal set of logical gates for the $3$-qubit AD code is a first step in this direction.
+The fact that these are non-stabilizer, non-additive codes leads to novel and interesting constructions for the logical gates, as exemplified by the transversal $T$ gate.
+Investigating whether these logical gates can lead to fault-tolerant gadgets and evaluating a threshold along the lines of~\cite{Aj, my2025fault} is left for future work.